niklasramo/dragdoll/docs/docs/draggable.md

 A function that should return the position change of a dragged element.
 This function is called on every "move" event emitted by the currently tracked sensor during drag.
 Note that you can get creative here and build any kind of custom logic (e.g. snap to grid) you might need.

-Default is a function that returns the diff between event.clientX/Y and prevEvent.clientX/Y.
+Default is a function that returns the diff between (client) x and y coordinates of `event` and `prevEvent`.

 ## Properties